 Contributing to WebAgents

 Thank you for your interest in contributing to WebAgents!
-This guide will help you get started with contributing to the project.
+This guide will help you get started.

 Getting Started